-SECT.
-XIII.
-And be it further enacted by the authority aforesaid, That all writs and suits, as well civil as criminal, which, on the said thirty-first day of August, shall be depending and undetermined in any court of justice in this commonwealth, shall be deemed to be depending in the same state, and shall proceed to a final determination, before the several courts in this act mentioned, having either SECT.
-XIV.
-And whereas it frequently happens that judgments original or appellant jurisdiction therein.
+[Section XIII.]
+(Section XIII, P. L.) And be it further enacted by the authority aforesaid, That all writs and suits, as well civil as criminal, which, on the said thirty-first day of August, shall be depending and undetermined in any court of justice of this commonwealth, shall be deemed to be depending in the same state, and shall proceed to a final determination before the several courts in this act mentioned, having either original or appellate jurisdiction therein.

-long remain unsatisfied on record, although the monies for which these judgments have been rendered are justly discharged, whereby defendants in such cases, as well as the subsequent purchasers of real property, suffer much vexation and inconvenience: Be it enacted by the authority aforesaid, That from and after the thirty-first day of August next, each and every person, having received satisfaction for his or their debt or damages, recovered by judgment in any Court of Record within this commonwealth, shall, at the request of the defendant or defendants in the action, or of his, her or their legal representatives, or other persons concerned in interest therein, on payment of the costs of suit, and on tender of his reasonable charges and the costs of office for entering satisfaction, within eighty days after such request made, enter satisfaction of the judgment in the office of the Prothonotary of the court where such judgment was or shall be entered, which shall for ever thereafter discharge, defeat and release the same; and if such person, having received such satisfaction, as aforesaid, by himself, or his attorney, shall not, within eighty days after request and payment of the costs of suit, and tender of charges as aforesaid, repair to the said office, and there enter satisfaction, as aforesaid, he, she or they, re- Penalty on neglect.
+(Section XIV, P. L.) And whereas it frequently happens that judgments long remain unsatisfied on record, although the moneys for which these judgments have been rendered are justly discharged, whereby defendants in such cases, as well as the subsequent purchasers of real property, suffer much vexation and inconvenience.

+[Section XIV.]
+Be it enacted by the authority aforesaid, That from and after the thirty-first day of August next, each and every person, having received satisfaction for his or their debt or damages, recovered by judgment in any court of record within this commonwealth, shall, at the request of the defendant or defendants in the action, or of his, her or their legal representatives, or other persons concerned in interest therein, on payment of the costs of suit, and on tender of his reasonable charges and the costs of office for entering satisfaction, within eighty days after such request made, enter satisfaction of the judgment in the office of the prothonotary of the court where such judgment was or shall be entered, which shall forever thereafter discharge, defeat and release the same, and if such person, having received such satisfaction, as aforesaid, by himself, or his attorney, shall not, within eighty days after request and payment of the costs of suit, and tender of charges, as aforesaid, repair to the said office, and there enter satisfaction, as aforesaid, he, she or they refusing or neglecting so to do, shall forfeit and pay unto the party or parties aggrieved any sum of money, not exceeding one-half of the debt or damages so adjudged and recovered, to be sued for and demanded by the defendants or persons damnified, in like manner as other debts are now recoverable by law in this commonwealth.